 The Company enters into reinsurance contracts in the normal course of business in order to limit potential losses arising from certain exposures.
+Retention limits for the excess-of-loss reinsurance are set by product line.
 Reinsurance premiums are accounted for in the same period as the related premiums for the direct insurance business being reinsured.
 Reinsurance liabilities, consist of premiums payable for the purchase of reinsurance contracts, are included in accounts payable and accrued liabilities and are recognized as an expense when due.

-The Company follows a policy of underwriting and reinsuring contracts of insurance which, in the main, limit the liability of the Company to an amount on any one claim of \$340,000 (2017 - \$330,000) in the event of a property claim, an amount of \$340,000 (2017 - \$310,000) in the event of an automobile claim and \$340,000 (2017 - \$330,000) in the event of a liability claim.
-The Company also obtained reinsurance which limits the Company's liability to \$1,020,000 (2017 - \$990,000) in the event of a series of claims arising out of a single occurrence.
-In addition, the Company has obtained stop loss reinsurance which limits the liability of all claims in a specific year to 70% (2017 - 70%) of gross net earned premiums for property, automobile and liability.
+The Company follows a policy of underwriting and reinsuring contracts of insurance which, in the main, limit the liability of the Company to an amount on any one claim of \$340,000 (2018 - \$340,000) in the event of a property claim, an amount of \$340,000 (2018 - \$340,000) in the event of an automobile claim and \$340,000 (2018 - \$340,000) in the event of a liability claim.
+The Company also obtained reinsurance which limits the Company's liability to \$1,020,000 (2018 - \$1,020,000) in the event of a series of claims arising out of a single occurrence.
+In addition, the Company has obtained stop loss reinsurance which limits the liability of all claims in a specific year to 70% (2018 - 70%) of gross net earned premiums for property, automobile and liability.